-This striking looking caterpillar is species Comocrus behri, whose adult form is known as the Day Flying Moth.
+This striking looking caterpillar is species Comocrus behri, whose adult form is known as the Day Flying Moth or the Mistletoe Moth.
 They are found across mainland Australia.

 The body of this caterpillar is black with white stripes and small white spots.
 The body of the caterpillar (like all insects) is divided into 3 parts, the head, thorax, and abdomen.
 When disturbed the caterpillar will rear up, lifting its head and thorax.

 The caterpillar have hairs all over their bodies called setae, which is used to sense touch.
 They have three pairs of legs located on its thoracic segments, which are retained when changing into the adult insect.
 Although it appears to have more then six legs, the others are known as “false legs”, called prolegs.
 There are five pairs of prolegs. that help the caterpillar to move, cling and climb onto plants.

 The ocelli (simple eyes that detect light) are located on the head, as well as the mouth and jaws (mandibles).